michaelrsweet/mmd/mmdutil.md

-**mmdutil** is a simple markdown conversion utility that generates HTML or man page source from markdown.  **mmdutil** supports most of the CommonMark syntax (embedded HTML is explicitly *not* supported) as well as the metadata, "@" link, and table markdown extensions.
+**mmdutil** is a simple markdown conversion utility that generates HTML or man page source from markdown.  **mmdutil** supports most of the CommonMark syntax as well as the metadata, "@" link, and table markdown extensions.
+Because mmdutil supports non-HTML output formats, embedded HTML is explicitly *not* supported.

 If no output file is specified using the "-o" option, **mmdutil** sends the generated document to the standard output.